Transferring to Trine University

 How does Trine define a transfer student?
 A transfer student is anyone who has taken any classes for college credit beginning the fall semester following his or her high school graduation.

-Request your high school and any college or university you have attended to send a copy of your official transcript to:
+Request official transcripts from your high school and any previously enrolled college or university be sent to:

 Angola, IN 46703

 Results from the American College Aptitude Test (ACT) or the Scholastic Aptitude Test (SAT) are not required for students who are transferring from another institution of higher learning to Trine.
 Students who took the ACT and/or the SAT and wish to send them to Trine University can request their results be sent by using code numbers 1250 for the ACT and 1811 for the SAT.